uncomplexlearning/a-level/markdown/cs.md

   - volume
   - sustained
 - Allows easy manipulation
-- Smaller in size (more compact representation)
+- More compact representation
-- Can be generated directly
+- Can be generated directly and send to instruments directly
 - No data is lost through sampling

 ### 5.6.9 Data compression